San Isidro District, Lima

-San Isidro is a district of the Lima Province in Peru.
+San Isidro is an upscale district of the Lima Province in Peru.
 It is located in the west center of the city, it has a few meters of coastline.
-Officially created on April 24, 1931, San Isidro, along with Orrantia and Country Club districts, was separated from Miraflores.
+Officially created on April 24, 1931, San Isidro, along with Orrantia and Country Club neighborhoods, was separated from Miraflores.

 San Isidro has become a major financial quarter in recent years, as many banks and businesses left downtown Lima to set up their headquarters in modern office blocks.
 It is inhabited by mostly upper middle and upper-class families.

 Geography

-The district has a total land area of 9.78 km2.
+The district has a total land area of 9.36 km2.
 Its administrative center is located at 109 meters above sea level.